§ 2-21 Applicability.

 § 2-26 Withdrawal or Dismissal of the Petition.

-After referral of a case to OATH, but before commencement of the hearing, dismissal of the case by the petitioner on the grounds provided in the Commission's rules (47 RCNY § 1-22), or withdrawal of the case by the petitioner pursuant to § 1-32(f) of this title, shall be effected by notice to all other parties and to the administrative law judge.
+After referral of a case to OATH, but before commencement of the hearing, dismissal of the case by the petitioner on the grounds provided in the Commission's rules (47 RCNY § 1-22), or withdrawal of the case by the petitioner pursuant to § 1-32(f) of this title, will be effected by notice to all other parties and to the administrative law judge.
 The complainant may move to withdraw the complaint at any time before commencement of the hearing.
-All other motions to withdraw or dismiss the petition shall be governed by §§ 1-34 and 1-50 of this title.
+All other motions to withdraw or dismiss the petition are governed by §§ 1-34 and 1-50 of this title.

 Go Here for Annotation 2-26